kappertherapper/kappertherapper/README.md

-- 👋 Hi, I’m @kappertherapper
+- 👋 Hi, I’m Kasper Jonassen
 - 👀 I’m interested in learning new stuff!
-- 📚 I'm studying computer science.
+- 📚 And studying computer science on EAAA.

 <!---